Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Oscillatory Behavior of Opinions

-Note that periodic orbits can exist for~\eqref{eq:two_agent_dynamics} only if at least one of the agents is a contrarian as otherwise Theorem~\ref{thm:exis_uniq_of_eqm} guarantees convergence of opinions to the unique equilibrium from any arbitrary initial condition.
+Note that periodic orbits can exist for~\eqref{eq:two_agent_dynamics} only if at least one of the agents has an antagonist influence on the other as otherwise Theorem~\ref{thm:exis_uniq_of_eqm} guarantees convergence of opinions to the unique equilibrium from any arbitrary initial condition.
 In the next result (proof in Appendix), we give a necessary condition for the existence of periodic orbits for~\eqref{eq:two_agent_dynamics}.

 \begin{lemma}{(\textbf{\emph{Necessary condition for existence of periodic solutions}})} Consider the two-agent dynamics \eqref{eq:two_agent_dynamics}.
-Opinions $z_{1}(t)$ and $z_{2}(t)$ exhibit periodic behavior only if all the following hold: (i) $c_1 < 0$ or $c_2 < 0$, (ii) $c_{1}c_{2}\neq 0$, and (iii) $(c_{2}r_{1}+ w_{1}r_{1} + w_{2}r_{2} + c_{1}r_{2})<0$. \bulletend \end{lemma}
+Opinions $z_{1}(t)$ and $z_{2}(t)$ exhibit periodic behavior only if all the following hold: (i) $a_{12} < 0$ or $a_{21} < 0$, (ii) $a_{12}a_{21}\neq 0$, and (iii) $(a_{21}+ w_{1} + w_{2} + a_{12})<0$. \bulletend \end{lemma}

 \begin{remark} \thmtitle{Geometric and other interpretations of the conditions for the existence of periodic opinions} The condition given in Lemma~\ref{lem:necessary_condition_for_periodic_orbits} ensures existence of the following ellipse in the phase plane,